solliancenet/Azure-Machine-Learning-Dev-Guide/intro/tools.md

 5. Download or create a configuration file (config.json) that will be used by your notebooks to interact with your Machine Learning service workspace.
 The file should be saved to the top-level parent folder that contains your Jupyter notebooks.
 To download a generated configuration file, go to the Overview blade of your Azure Machine Learning service workspace in the Azure portal and select the **Download config.json** file.
 Alternately, you can [create your own configuration file](https://docs.microsoft.com/en-us/azure/machine-learning/service/setup-create-workspace#write-a-configuration-file) manually.

-> If you are using a Data Science Virtual Machine (DSVM), you do not need to install the Machine Learning SDK.
+> You do not need to install the Machine Learning SDK if you are using a Data Science Virtual Machine (DSVM).
 Create an [Ubuntu DSVM](https://docs.microsoft.com/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro).

 > If you are using Azure Databricks, [follow these instructions](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-configure-environment#azure-databricks) to install the SDK and configure your cluster.

 #### Use the workspace on your own notebook server

-Create a script or start a notebook in the same directory as your workspace configuration file.
-Run this code that uses the basic APIs of the SDK to track experiment runs.
-The steps that follow will show you how to:
+Find the directory in which your workspace configuration file is located, and start a notebook or create a new script.
+Add and execute the following code to use the basic SDK APIs to track experiment runs.

+These steps show you how to:

 1. Create an experiment in the workspace.
 2. Log a single value into the experiment.